Skyway666/Input-Combos/README.md

 Mostly in fighting games, it is really common to have some actions performed by pressing a combination of inputs, as the game only focuses in a really little space and two characters, the number of actions performed must be extense, as to make a interesting design, and this requires additional ways to input actions out of the basic ones.

-For example, the most commun input combination is the "Hadouken" input, which requires the player to input:
+For example, the most common input combination is the "Hadouken" input, which requires the player to input:

 -"down" -> "down-forward" -> "forward" -> "punch"

 in order to trigger the special actions.
-Peaple tend to mistakenly call this a "combo", but while the special moves triggered by input combinations can be part of combos, they are not combos by themselves.
+People tend to mistakenly call this a "combo", but while the special moves triggered by input combinations can be part of combos, they are not combos by themselves.

 ![](Wiki%20images/Hadowken%20input%20image.png)